FerAiwa/SpaceBattle/README.md

 ## Demo
 [Spaceship Battle v1.0 👾](https://feraiwa.github.io/starBattle)
-### Important note:
+### Important note: Use browser console to see the logger!
-Logger needs integration with the UI, do... but the full combat log is visible in the browser dev tools -> console
+While I integrate logger with the UI, ... check the full combat log is visible in the *browser dev tools -> console*

 ### First release: 03/04